-In connection with the private placement, the Company paid a cash finder's fee of \$36,120.
-A total of 722,400 broker warrants were also issued to the finders, with each broker warrant entitling the finder to purchase a broker unit of the Company at a price of \$0.05 per broker unit for a period of two years from the date of closing of the private placement.
-Each broker unit comprises one common share and one half of a broker unit warrant.
-Each broker unit warrant entitles the finder to purchase one common share at an exercise price of \$0.07 per common share for a period of twenty-four months from the closing date.
+In connection with the private placement, the Company paid a cash finder's fee of \$1,200.
+A total of 24,000 broker warrants was issued to the finders, with each broker warrant entitles the finder to purchase one common share at an exercise price of \$0.07 per common share for a period of twenty-four (24) months from the closing date.